TomasBoda/search-engine-web/README.md

 Live demo at [this link](https://search-engine-web.vercel.app/).

 ## About
 This project introduces a text-based document search engine.
-The user inputs a search query and searches for documents that are most relevant to the search query based on their contents.
-The documents contain only UTF-8 encoded plain text in the English language.
+The user inputs a search query and the engine searches for documents that are most relevant to the search query based on their contents.

 ## Dataset
 The dataset is taken from [Kaggle](https://www.kaggle.com/datasets/sunilthite/text-document-classification-dataset/data).
 It is a `.csv` file that contains 2225 documents classified into five categories - politics, sport, technology, entertainment and business.
-These documents contain news articles about the mentioned topics.
+These documents contain news articles about the mentioned topics in the format of UTF-8 plain text in the English language.

 ## Technical details